boticord/boticordpy/docs/quickstart.rst

-Post Bot Stats
+Examples
 -------------------------

-Let's post our bot's stats to Boticord.
+**Without Using Cogs System**

+Post bot stats when bot is ready.

 ::